Glory! Glory!

 Glory!
-Glory! is a 1989 televangelism comedy film directed by Lindsay Anderson and starring Ellen Greene that originally aired on HBO in two parts.
+Glory! is a 1989 satirical comedy film directed by Lindsay Anderson and starring Ellen Greene that originally aired on HBO in two parts.
+The film was Anderson's second American production.

+In the film, a radio preacher's operation is covertly controlled by his son.
+When the father finds a more skilled (and less honest) talent agent to promote his act, he severs all ties with his son.
+The son has the idea to turn a female rock and roll singer into the televangelist and faith healer Sister Ruth.
+Her act is a success, but her craving for cocaine and her sexual promiscuity are threatening her reputation.
+Investigative reporters find out that Ruth had an abortion, and a church leader uses the information to blackmail her.

 Plot

 A radio preacher's operation is controlled by his honest but bland son.
 When the preacher is made a media superstar by a savvy huckster, the son is left behind.
-Everything changes when the son wanders into a bar and witnesses the performance of a woman rock and roll singer and he realizes she is just what he needs to rise to the top of the world of televangelism.
+Everything changes when the son wanders into a bar and witnesses the performance of a woman rock and roll singer.
+He realizes she is just what he needs to rise to the top of the world of televangelism.

-At first, sister Ruth the rock and roll singer takes the job as a means for fame and money.
+At first, sister Ruth, the rock and roll singer, takes the job as a means for fame and money.
 She uses the church for drugs and eventually has a sexual relationship with the preacher's son named Bobby Joe.
 She also indulges in cocaine and is sexually promiscuous.
 We soon discover that she is pregnant and decides to have an abortion to help the church and herself to avoid scandal.
 She then shoots up the charts and becomes a national sensation.
 With the prospect of going on a national tv network.
 The network decides to make the show more exciting.
 They decide to have Sister Ruth do healings on air.
-At first she had actors but eventually she is able to heal people.
-Which freaks her out and makes her think she is really a messenger of god.
+At first she had actors, but eventually she is able to heal people.
+Which freaks her out and makes her think she is really a messenger of God.